-7.5.
-Information sourced from third persons
+7.5 Information Sourced from Third Persons

-To the extent we have used information sourced from third parties, this information has been accurately reproduced and that as far as we are aware and are able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.
+To the extent we have used information sourced from third parties, this information has been accurately reproduced and as far as we are aware and are able to ascertain from information published by such parties, no facts have been omitted which would render the reproduced information inaccurate or misleading.

-7.6.
-Notes on Presentation
+7.6 Notes on Presentation

-In this Registration Document, references to we, us or our are to argenx SE together with its wholly owned subsidiary argenx BV and, as applicable, its former wholly owned subsidiaries.
+In this Registration Document, references to we, us or our are to argenx SE together with its wholly owned subsidiary argenx BV and argenx IIP BV.
 All references to "USD", "dollars", "U.S. dollars", "\$" and "cents" are to the lawful currency of the United States.
 All references to "euro", "Euro" "€" and "EUR" are to the currency introduced at the start of the third stage of the European economic and monetary union pursuant to the treaty establishing the European Community, as amended.